-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure? n/a
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

-D5 College transcript(s) х
+D5 College transcript(s) Х

-D5 Essay or personal statement x
+D5 Essay or personal v

+statement Х

+D5 Interview Х

-D5 D5 Interview Standardized test scores x x
+D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) x
+D5 Statement of good

+standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):